We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 “Further, we track all steps of the customer journey with ConversionIQ to really understand what is working and how to optimize towards results,” adds Yadegar.

 Pro tip: A/B test Facebook ads to improve your ad performance.
-For instance, you can run ads on Facebook, Messenger and Audience Network to experiment with different ad formats and styles.
-This will help you pinpoint what improves engagement with the target audience.
+Experiment with different ad formats and styles to help you pinpoint what improves engagement with the target audience.

 Why advertise on Facebook?